niolabs/python-xbee/docs/source/index.rst

    When asychonous mode is enabled, the provided callback method is called by a background thread managed by the xbee package.
-   Any/all thread safety considerations may apply when employing this functionality to modify external state.
+   Make sure that updates to external state are thread-safe.

 Note that a background thread is automatically started to handle receiving and processing incoming data from an